fractal-analytics-platform/fractal-analytics-platform.github.io/index.md

 | **core tasks** 	| [fractal-tasks-core](https://github.com/fractal-analytics-platform/fractal-tasks-core) 	| [fractal-tasks-core docs](https://fractal-analytics-platform.github.io/fractal-tasks-core) 	| [fractal-tasks-core on PyPI](https://pypi.org/project/fractal-tasks-core) 	|

+# Status

+Fractal is under active development.
+We have the core processing functionality working for Yokogawa CV7000 image data and a workflow for processing OME-Zarr images up to feature measurements.
+We are still adding core functionality and will introduce breaking changes.
+You can follow along our planned milestones on the [architecture side](https://github.com/fractal-analytics-platform/fractal/milestones) & the [tasks side](https://github.com/fractal-analytics-platform/fractal-tasks-core).
+Open an issue to get in touch, raise bugs or ask questions.

 # Examples

 Some example datasets and workflows are publicly available: